valderman/haste-compiler/README.md

 [the Haste Report](http://ekblad.cc/hastereport.pdf "Haste Report"), though beware that parts of Haste may have changed quite a bit.

+You should also have a look at the documentation and/or source code for `haste-lib`, which resides in the `libraries/haste-lib` directory, and the small programs in the `examples` directory, to get started.

 Reactive web EDSL
 -----------------